Ombi-app/Ombi/.github/ISSUE_TEMPLATE.md

 ```

-(Logs go here, don't remove the ``` tags! ,Please make sure you remove any personal information from the logs)
+(Logs go here.
+Don't remove the ``` tags it's for showing your logs correctly.
+Please make sure you remove any personal information from the logs)

 ```